Recently I added a simple, inexpensive Cuisinart coffee bean grinder

 Peet’s beansand either organic half-and-half or soy hazelnut or almond or coconut creamers.
 (Half-and-half is now the only dairy product I still use, and I only use it when I’m in the mood for animal in my coffee.)
 When I eat food with my coffee I take it black.

 I found that listening to the grinder is the easiest way to determine the coarseness of the grind.
-I fill it with whole beans to the inside line, and then rock it back and forth while grinding to re-distribute the beans and move them around for an even grind.
+I fill it with whole beans to just below the inside line.
 I can easily hear the difference when the beans get powdery, as opposed to the sound they make when they’re still in big pieces.
-It takes about 8-10 seconds, and it’s all done.
-The picture below shows the grinder literally BRIMMING with coffee.
-I have since “dialed it down”, I don’t use that much now.
+It takes just over about 20 seconds.
+The picture below shows the perc basket not even halfway full of finely ground beans.
+I have found that’s all I need.
+Before I pour, I let the basket drip out, and then I remove it.
+It’s a PITA, but it keeps excess grounds from getting in the pour.
+For the last cup in the pot, I use a tea strainer that I picked up from Teavana.

-My VitaMix, Farberware Superfast percolator, Cuisinart grinder and toaster – The Fantastic Four.
-I haven’t been making green smoothies too much lately but I’m sure they’re gonna make a comeback in a big way.
-Soon.
+I haven’t been making green smoothies too much lately but I’m sure they’re gonna make a comeback in a big way… soon.
 And I never use soap to clean my percolator.
 Just running water and a clean brush.
 Some kitchen items are not meant for soap.
-The percolator and my Lodge cast iron cookware, to name a few.
+The percolator and my cast iron cookware, to name a few.